talhavawda/student-lab-sectioning/ifs-solver/Readme.md

         that get their allocated sections changed.
             - Upon obtaining another updated solution after changing the termination condition to MPPTerminationCondition,

+TODO: Observe what actual changes occurred when resolving
 TODO: set up the resolving Solver config file
+TODO: get num allocations to each lab section (from student course requests)

 TODO: talk about code I changed specifically for the experimentation process
     - also the code in Main.java - to determine which configuration file i should use